elidoran/node-date-holidays/README.md

   }

   switch (date.getDay()) {
-    case 0: // move from Sunday to Monday biz.nextBusinessDay(date)
+    case 0: // move from Sunday to Monday (or next business day) biz.nextBusinessDay(date)
       break
-    case 6: // move from Saturday to Friday biz.previousBusinessDay(date)
+    case 6: // move from Saturday to Friday (or previous business day) biz.previousBusinessDay(date)
       break
     default: // default is for weekdays